 Baby it’s cool outside

 While a buyer might not have big plans for any garden or outdoor space right now, overlook it at your peril.
-Anywhere with the potential for summer barbecues offering extra outdoor storage shouldn’t be forgotten about just because it’s a bit parky out.
+Anywhere with the potential for summer barbecues offering extra outdoor storage shouldn’t be forgotten.
 A set of solar garden lamps can illuminate paths, shrubs or rockeries, while spotlights tilted upwards or a row of simple fairy lights can make more of trees.
-Roof gardens or balconies should also be part of the tour – London vistas can be even more jaw-dropping at night as they are in daylight!
+Roof gardens or balconies should also be part of the tour – London vistas can be even more jaw-dropping at night!

 Ensure a warm welcome